Killarney Tour Co

 Condamine Gorge

-The Cambanoora Gorge runs between “The Head” (bordered by Wilsons Peak and Mt Superbus) and the town of Killarney, located in the southeast edge of the darling Downs in the foothills of the Great Dividing Range south-east Queensland.
+The Condamine river runs between “The Head” (bordered by Wilsons Peak and Mt Superbus) and the town of Killarney, located in the southeast edge of the darling Downs in the foothills of the Great Dividing Range south-east Queensland.
 The Gorge is a place of great natural beauty into which is woven a rich cultural heritage, beginning with the original peoples and the Europeans who followed in their tracks and footsteps.
 It is also considered a place of great geological, ecological and historical archaeological interest.

-Cambanoora Gorge as Cultural Heritage Landscape
+The Condamine River as Cultural Heritage Landscape

-Despite not being listed on any heritage register, be it state, local or federal, the Cambanoora Gorge in the Great Dividing Range is considered a place with very special values.
+Despite not being listed on any heritage register, be it state, local or federal, the Great Dividing Range is considered a place with very special values.
 It is an historic area within a rugged landscape, with natural forms, buildings, sites and archaeological remains dating back to before European settlement, and the early pioneering settler times in the region.
 It is a living heritage site with continuing use of buildings, open spaces and transport routs, and natural beauty which also contributes to its historic value.

 ROAD CLOSURE’S LINK